AndyFul/Hard_Configurator/README.md

 H_C is based on the Windows built-in security, so there is no need to turn off the program restrictions to install Windows Updates, Universal Applications from Windows Store, and perform system Scheduled Tasks.

+## How to be unhappy with Hard_Configurator:
+1. Install Hard_Configurator.
+2. Ignore the info displayed during the installation.
+3. Do not read the help files.
+4. Do not read the Manual.

+This program was created for home Administrators (advanced users) to secure inexperienced users :)

 ## Contact:
 Andrzej Pluta (@Andy Ful)
 hardconfigurator@gmail.com